rubenv/grunt-git/README.md

 ```

 Each target defines a specific git task that can be run.
 The different available tasks are listed below.

-To enable console output for any command, add `verbose: true` to its options.

 ### Options